kishwarbd/kishwarbd.github.io/_pages/about.md

 University of Engineering and Technology (BUET)](http://buet.ac.bd) in 2009.
 I was a Research Aide at [Argonne National Laboratory](https://www.anl.gov/) during Summer 2017.

 My research interests are broadly in the areas of **high-performance computing (HPC) systems** and **cyber-physical systems**.
 More specifically, my research interests include modeling and simulation, parallel computing, interconnection network, and energy-efficiency.
-I am particularly focusing on the accurate, scalable, and efficient modeling and simulation of the HPC and quantum computing systems.
+I am particularly focusing on the accurate, scalable, and efficient modeling and simulation of HPC systems.

 For more information, please check out [Kishwar’s CV](https://kishwarbd.github.io/files/kishwar-cv.pdf).

 ## Latest News

+* [10/2019] I will serve in the Program Committee for the ACM SIGSIM Conference on Principles of Advanced Discrete Simulation ([ACM SIGSIM PADS 2019](https://www.acm-sigsim-pads.org/)).

 * [09/2019] I was awarded travel grant to attend [NSF MERIT Workshop](https://icnp19.cs.ucr.edu/merit.html), Chicago, IL, October 7, 2019.